1234beth/simple_shell/README.md

-tasks on the simple shell
+#.Tasks on the simple shell
-partners : Lilian and Elizabeth
+#.Authors : Lilian and Elizabeth